A safe space for women healing from emotional and verbal abuse.

 He made me feel like I was lucky to be with him.
 Like I wouldn’t make it on my own.
 He controlled the money, made all the decisions, and if I disagreed, he’d freeze me out for days.
 I started doubting my own memory.
 My own instincts.
 I stopped sharing my opinions altogether.
 The hardest part wasn’t leaving—it was realizing that the version of me I’d become wasn’t even mine.

 At first, he made me feel like I was the most important person in the world.
 It was intense, exciting, almost like a movie.
 But slowly, things shifted.
 He hated when I spent time with friends.
 Accused me of flirting if I wore certain clothes.
 And when I tried to talk about how I felt?
-He’d turn it around—make me feel dramatic or ungrateful.
-I’m still in it.
-Or kind of.
-We’re “on a break.”
-But I keep thinking: Why do I feel so small when I’m supposed to feel loved?
+He’d turn it around and make me feel dramatic or ungrateful.
+But I keep thinking, why do I feel so small when I’m supposed to feel loved?

 Stories like this are shared to honor the truth and strength of women who have felt silenced, dismissed, or broken down by emotional abuse.
 If you’d like to share yours anonymously, click here to begin.